1 Causes of success and failure

 A little knowledge will suffice to speed you safely through the big world.
 Most people are quick to learn just how little they need to know, and they are resolved to learn not a whit more than that.

 We gain confidence in our own powers when others show that they have confidence in us.
 And they have confidence in us in so far as we have confidence in ourselves.
 They are convinced by the faith that we show in ourselves, and we in turn are convinced by the faith that they show in us.
 ‘Nobody,’ as Trollope wrote, ‘holds a good opinion of a man who has a low opinion of himself.’
-The dodge goes round and round and has no stop, though it may change its theme.
-Since we are all impostors, we all need to pretend to be taken in.
+The dodge goes round and round and has no stop.
 ‘Life,’ as Pascal said, ‘is a perpetual illusion.’

-We make our way in the world by telling ourselves agreeable lies and then cajoling others to share them.
 In order to get on, you have to make too much of your own merits, till the rest of the world comes to share your inflated self-opinion.
-You gain a fortune, not by generating the most value, but by inflating the price of what you sell and then persuading a throng of buyers to pay it.

 Most of us are sure that we prove that we merit a thing by the mere fact that we have got it.
 Some self-opinionated people so overprice their success, that they may demur that they have no right to it.
 Yet they are so self-opinionated, that they will soon deem that they have earned much more, and feel resentful that they have met with so little.